How to Deploy GenieACS

 And that's it.
 You now should have it running in your Kubernetes cluster.
 Still, this chart needs a lot more care, and as I'm not using it actively, I just built the foundations where you can continue.
 I'd be more than happy to receive PRs in this regard.

-Extra: GenieACS Deployments with Ansible
+Extra: Deployment with Ansible

 I would like to show a brief example snippet from my original Ansible playbook from many years ago: